 In industry, 304 grade is the most commonly-used type of stainless steel.
 It can be used to meet the requirements of applications, ranging from architectural to industrial.
-For the level of corrosion resistance it provides, 304 stainless steel is a suitable option for many applications but it may tarnish over time.
-304 Stainless Steel bollards are generally used in typical, dry, inland bollard applications.
+For the level of corrosion resistance it provides, 304 stainless steel is a suitable option for many applications, though it may tarnish over time.
+304 stainless steel bollards are generally used in typical, dry, inland bollard applications.

 316 Stainless Steel

-316 stainless steel provides a higher level of oxidization-resistance than 304 stainless steel.
-It is more resistant to saltwater corrosion and well suited for use in coastal applications.
-The more durable nature of 316 stainless steel means that it is often sold at a higher price than other grades.
-It is important to note that though it provides a higher level of oxidization-resistance, it may still be susceptible to rust in extreme environments.
+316 stainless steel provides a higher level of oxidization resistance than 304 stainless steel.
+It is also more resistant to saltwater corrosion, so well suited for use in coastal applications.
+The durability of 316 stainless steel means that it is more expensive than other grades.
+It is important to note, however, that though it provides a higher level of oxidization resistance, it may still be susceptible to rust in extreme environments.

-Aluminum is a light weight material and often preferred for removable applications.
-If there is an increased risk of the bollard becoming scratched or damaged, aluminum bollards are often preferred as they oxidize to shades that blend better than the red rust that develops on iron or standard steel bollards.
-Because aluminum does not provide a high level of impact resistance, aluminum bollards are primarily used in decorative applications.
-In these applications, aluminum bollards are installed with aesthetic priority where there is little danger that they will be struck.
+Aluminum is a lightweight material, preferred for removable applications.
+If there is an increased risk of the bollard becoming scratched or damaged, aluminum bollards are good as they oxidize to shades that blend better than the red rust that develops on iron or standard steel bollards.
+Because aluminum does not provide a high level of impact resistance (it is susceptible to dents), aluminum bollards are primarily used in decorative applications where impact resistance is not important.
 Aluminum can be easily cast and machine-finished to create a wide variety of bollard styles.

-A low density, metal alloy form of aluminum is used to create bollards.
-It is lighter than alternative bollard materials but more susceptible to dents and dings.
-Aluminum bollards are known for their rust-resistance.
-If oxidization does appear, it is generally in an unnoticeable shade.
-Aluminum is very malleable which allows for a high level of freedom in design.
+A low-density, metal alloy form of aluminum is used to create bollards.
+The metal is very malleable, allowing for a high level of freedom in design.
 Aluminum will provide differing levels of durability and hardness, depending on the heat treatment used in its production.

-Plastic is used to create both economical bollards and bollard covers.
-Plastic provides a high level of protection from the elements and requires little in terms of ongoing maintenance.
-Bollards and bollard covers can be created from a wide range of plastics but the most common form is polyethylene.
+Plastic is used to create economical bollards and covers.
+Plastic provides a high level of protection from the elements and requires little ongoing maintenance.
+Bollards and bollard covers can be created from a wide range of plastics, but the most common form is polyethylene.

 Suppliers offer polyethylene bollards in both low (LDPE) and high (HDPE) formulations.
 LDPE is the softer of the two and its softness allows for a more ornate design.
 HDPE, on the other hand, is harder and provides a longer service life.
 Both formulations are generally created from recycled material.